microsoft/lumia-imaging-quickstart/README.md

 Quick Start for Lumia ImagingSDK Windows and Windows Phone 8.1 and Windows phone 8.0

 A Lumia example demonstrating the use of the  Lumia Imaging SDK with camera photos.
-This example app uses the cameraroll and adds a filterto the image.lect an existing photo and apply an effect to it.
+This example app uses the cameraroll and adds a filter to the image.lect an existing photo and applies an effect to it.

 Three versions of this example are currently available: